VillePuuska/Streaming-and-processing-CPU-and-RAM-usage/README.md

 - Open _two_ shells and activate the virtual environment with the dependencies of this project in _both_ of the shells: `poetry shell`
 - Start producing measurements in one of the shells: `python measurement_spammer/spam_measurements.py` (add `--help` to see info on parameters)
 - In the other shell, start the Flink job that processes the stream and sinks to Postgres/Timescale: `python flink/process_stream.py` (add `--help` to see info on parameters)
+- To run and view the Streamlit app, run `python -m streamlit run app/main.py` and open `localhost:8501` in your browser